PROVISIONAL LAND ACKNOWLEDGEMENT

 Michigan State University occupies the ancestral, traditional, and contemporary Lands of the Anishinaabeg–Three Fires Confederacy of Ojibwe, Odawa, and Potawatomi peoples.
 The University resides on Land ceded in the 1819 Treaty of Saginaw.

-Inquiries can be sent to Dr. Dylan Miner, Director of American Indian and Indigenous Studies
+Inquiries can be sent to Dr. Kristin Arola, Director of American Indian and Indigenous Studies

 This Provisional Land Acknowledgement was developed in Binaakwe-giizis // Leaves Falling Moon – October 2018.
 The Provisional Land Acknowledgement is a living document developed by American Indian and Indigenous Studies and will be further developed and revised in conversation with communities.